MobleyLab/FreeSolv/README.md

   * `mol2files_gaff`: `mol2` files with partial charges as used for our hydration free energy calculations (AMBER GAFF atom types)
   * `sdffiles`: `sdf` files with partial charges as written by OEChem
   * `topgro`: GROMACS format topology and coordinate files as used for our AM1-BCC GAFF hydration free energy calculations.
 Technical note: There may be some variation as to whether water molecules are or are not included in these files; these are intended to be used for the small molecule parameters only.

+(See the Manifest below for a more complete list of all available files.)

 # The future: